-If you have had issues with bloating, diarrhea, nausea or headaches after eating food made from wheat, then most likely you are gluten intolerant.
-Gluten is a protein component that is present in wheat and other grains and is the cause of such health problems to many people.
-For most of those diagnosed with this intolerance, a strict gluten free diet is prescribed.
-However, this article is about the current craze about going gluten free to seek “better health”.
+If you have had issues with bloating, diarrhea, nausea, or headaches after eating food made from wheat, then most likely you are gluten intolerant.
+Gluten is a protein component that is present in wheat and other grains and is the cause of such health problems for many people.
+A strict gluten-free diet is prescribed for most of those diagnosed with this intolerance.
+However, this article is about the current craze about going gluten-free to seek “better health”.
 Does it really work?
 Are there any risks?

-Gluten-free diet is thus an important way to fight gluten-intolerance.
-However, for a normal person, I advise that you avoid processed wheat products without wholly dismissing wheat since it’s an essential source of fibre in your diet.
+A gluten-free diet is thus an important way to fight gluten intolerance.
+However, for a normal person who can tolerate gluten, it’s advisable to consume less processed wheat products while capitalizing on whole wheat products, without wholly dismissing wheat since it’s an essential source of fiber in your diet.

 So if you are just about to join the gluten craze, assess your dietary habits, it could be that your weight gain is as a result of a totally different issue.
 Consult your doctor and nutritionist for a better diagnosis!